StanleyNeoh/Task-Management-Web-Application/README.md

 How to run:
 1) cd into the folder
 2) run "bundle install"
-3) run "rails db:migrate"
+3) run "yarn install"
-4) run "rails db:seed" for some preloaded tasks and tags (optional)
+4) run "rails db:migrate"

-If there is an error regarding webpacker, run "bundle exec rake webpacker:install" and do not overwrite anything when prompted
+5) run "rails db:seed" for some preloaded tasks and tags (optional)